itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 0 - C Programming/cw-answer/README.md

 You may ask what is `!(i % 7)`.
 To understand this you need to know that in C, `false` is just an alias of `0`, and any other number (usually `1`) represent `true`.
 So when `i` is a multiple of 7, `i % 7` will evaluate as `0`, then the NOT operator will reverse the `0` to `1`, then the whole condition will evaluate as `true`.

 I noticed a lot of students used `if (i % 7 != 0 && i % 5 != 0 && i % 3 != 0)`, while that works, you basically retyped the previous conditions once again, so it increases the chance of a typo and hence the chance of error.
-A better practice is to use `bool` variables as shown.
+A better practice is to use a `bool` variable as shown.

 `else if` won't work here, because for a number like 35, which is a multiple of 3, 5, and 7, it will see that it is a muliple of 7 first.
 Then, because the first condition is fulfilled, it won't check the other conditions.
 The result is, the console will only output `*clap*` for 35, which is not correct.